Mathématique: Chapter 58

 There was, as yet, no hint of the coming dawn.

-He hooked a hand over his shoulder and angled his head up, looking at the night sky.
-Between the rows of skyscrapers, he could see only a few stars shining through the diffuse glow the city.
+Between the rows of skyscrapers, only a few stars shone through the diffuse glow of the city.
 Venus glittered tens of degrees above the horizon.

 Next to him, late-blooming autumn roses shifted with small air currents.